Gauerdia/Plantiful/README.md

 threshold.
 If the product is planned to be scaled significantly, there ought to be a different solution with more freedom and less costs.
 However, this does also bring the risk of security, that has to be addressed.

+### Launching the project:
+It is recommended to use the newest Android Studio IDE, the newest FLutter SDK and to set up flutter inside of Android Studio.
+Afterwards this code can be launched via a virtual smartphone emulator.